 Carolina North is one of the largest planned mixed-use expansions in Chapel Hill’s modern planning history and far exceeds the scale of typical infill or neighborhood-level housing projects currently underway in Chapel Hill and Carrboro.
 Closing Seawell would remove the district’s nearest elementary school just as its residential build-out begins, limiting long-term alignment between school infrastructure and sustained community growth.

 Non-Portable Learning Assets: Seawell’s garden and living-systems program (Critter Corner) are established, place-based resources that cannot be replicated through reassignment or program relocation.
 These outdoor learning resources (garden, barnyard, woods) are attractive to parents who would otherwise choose private school— as well as parents of Exceptional Children.
-They are also district assets that could be utilized more without increased cost.
+They are district assets that could be utilized more without increased cost.
 For example, the East Chapel Hill High Adapted Curriculum class visits the Critter Corner as a field trip.
 This is a perfect high impact/low cost program to continue that can’t be replicated at another site.

 Least in Facilities Need: By the district’s own five-year FCI measure, Seawell ranks least in facilities need among the five schools being considered.
 See page Appendix A - CHCCS Facilities in linked doc (Seawell has lowest FCI number).
 More about FCI here.
 Seawell had significant facilities investments in 2024-25: HVAC system and more to Upper Lawler building (est. 1989), new preK playground, new K-5 playground, relocation of Critter Corner and Garden, and new ceiling in cafeteria.